Price: from $699

 Weight: 1.1 pounds

 The Samsung Galaxy Tab S8 set a new standard for premium Android tablets in 2022.
 This is the successor to 2020's Samsung Galaxy Tab S7, which we called the best iPad Pro rival — and one of the best tablets, period — on the market.

 So where does that leave the Galaxy Tab S8?
 Its 11-inch LCD screen is bright and responsive, but it can't match the 12.9-inch iPad Pro 2021's dazzling mini-LED display.
-But while it's not fair to call the Tab S8 a real iPad Pro rival any longer, it is an elegant, performant and power-efficient slate that doesn't mar the strengths of Android 12 with too much Samsung tech.
+But while it's no longer fair to call the Tab S8 a real iPad Pro rival, it is an elegant, performant and power-efficient slate that doesn't mar the strengths of Android 12 with too much Samsung tech.

-The Galaxy Tab S8 is what a premium Android tablet should be, and it's one of the best Android tablets you can buy right now, especially if you're already invested in Samsung's device ecosystem.
+The Galaxy Tab S8 is what a premium Android tablet should be, and it's one of the best Android tablets you can still buy, especially if you're already invested in Samsung's device ecosystem.

 Samsung Galaxy Tab S8 review: Price and availability